How to Go Digital with 3D Product Images

 - Separate storage of product styles: Information about product styles (including colors, fabrics, and configurations) is stored separately in the software, making it easy for business users to build a product catalog (sofa style x + leg shape y + fabric z) and for shoppers to see 3D product configurations in real time.

 The old way of creating 3D images was something like a model plane kit: each kit has exactly one purpose and can be used once.
-3D image creation software is more like a bucket of Legos: combining the pieces can yield an infinite number of possible outcomes.
+3D image creation software is more like a bucket of Legos: combining the pieces can yield an infinite number of possible outcomes, giving the retailer a highly scalable solution and the customer a 3D product view from different angles.

 The Long-Term ROI Potential of 3D Product Images